-This paper presents investigation on the strength and deformation characteristics of reinforced normal and high strength concrete rectangular beams failed in shear and repaired by epoxy injection.
+This paper presents an investigation of the strength and deformation characteristics of reinforced concrete rectangular beams failed in shear and repaired by epoxy injection.

-Eight simply supported reinforced concrete beams without shear reinforcement are tested, four of which are made with normal-strength concrete (NSC) and four with high-strength concrete (HSC).
+Five simply supported reinforced normal-strength concrete (NSC) beams without shear reinforcement are used.
 The span of the simply supported beams is 1.28 m with 100 mm wide by 200 mm deep cross section.
-All are tested under two-point loads.
+All beams are tested under two-point loads.

-Method of epoxy injection is used to repair cracks in the failed-in-shear beams.
+A method of epoxy injection is used to repair cracks in the failed-in-shear beams.
 Careful repair process is adopted and proved successful.

-Main conclusions are: successful repair method is used to increase or at least restore shear capacity of beams; the increase is observed higher in normal-strength beams; repaired diagonal shear cracks do not reopen (generally) after retesting, instead, new nearby diagonal shear cracks are developed and the repaired beams show a lower stiffness and greater ductility than original beams.
+The Main conclusions are: a successful repair method is used to increase or at least restore the shear capacity of beams; repaired diagonal shear cracks do not reopen after retesting, instead, new nearby diagonal shear cracks are developed and the repaired beams show a lower stiffness and greater ductility than the original beams.